 You may also like these other tasty blueberry recipes:

 - 2 flax eggs (2 tbsp ground flax seeds + 4 tbsp water)

 - 1/4 cup milk of choice *

 - 1 tsp apple cider vinegar

 - 1 cup fresh or frozen blueberries (divided)

 - 1 cup gluten free rolled oats

 - 2 tsp baking powder

 - 2 - 3 tbsp coconut sugar (optional)

-- in small dish or bowl, ground flax seeds, and water.
+- In a small bowl, mix ground flax seeds and water.
 Let it sit for at least 5 minutes, or until it gels up.